YazidMa/ADA_website/index.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/57459514/146547879-3e12cce3-c8eb-45a5-9e60-232251e9dab0.png" width="1400" />
 </p>
+The Economy topic is much more present before the election, which makes sense as Trump spent the whole campaign claiming that China was hurting the American economy by devaluating the yuan.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/57459514/146547894-e8b5029c-15ed-4353-8828-2bf52a1aaa86.png" width="1400" />
 </p>
-Below is shown the Environment topic, for which the three maxima also occur before Trump entered office, but not much talk afterwards.
+Below is shown the Environment topic, for which the three maxima also occur before or right after Trump entered office, but not much talk afterwards.
 This is understandable as Trump favored acting in the shadows for this topic, having discretely suppressed 68 laws on environment.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/57459514/146547906-80e30c6d-b5ca-41a0-b799-ce56ebc9dbad.png" width="1400" />
 </p>